This guide explains all you need to know about getting a colonoscopy in Singapore, as well as the cost factors of a colonoscopy in Singapore.

-Even though you'll likely sleep through the entire procedure and have no recollection, your body is actually reacting to us during the endoscopy.
-Occasionally, patients can resist us to the point that the scope has to be aborted.
+Even though you will likely be asleep through the entire procedure and have no recollection of what happens, your body is actually reacting to the endoscopy procedure.
+Occasionally, patients can resist the procedure to the point that the scope has to be aborted.

 After the scope has been completed, you will rest in the recovery area until you are fit enough to be discharged from the centre safely.

-The effects after sedation are variable and can last for a few hours, hence you are strongly advised to have someone accompany you home.
-You also must NOT drive / operate machinery after your scope.
+The effects after sedation are variable and can last for a few hours.
+Hence, you are strongly advised to have someone accompany you home.
+You also must not drive or operate machinery after your scope.

 How painful is the colonoscopy procedure?

-A colonoscopy is uncomfortable mainly due to the distension of the colon.
+A colonoscopy is uncomfortable mainly due to the distension (enlargement) of the colon.